kubafeqt/MouseHandleXY/README.md

+Doesn't working when mouse is disconnected . : - ( , Need to simulate HID driver .

 # Keyboard Mouse Control

 Control your mouse entirely using your keyboard — helpful when your touchpad isn't working (e.g. due to driver incompatibility on Windows 10).